JPEGmini Reduces File Size By Up To 5x With No Perceivable Reduction In Quality

 Since you can get the JPEGmini plugin for Lightroom, it seamlessly integrates with your workflow and allows you to set it even when you’re exporting a RAW file or TIFF into a JPEG.
 Here’s an example:

 The original image here is in Sony’s RAW ARW format and is coming in at 35MB.
 Exporting it at 100% JPEG through Lightroom generates an image that’s 9.8MB.
 Doing the same but using the JPEGmini plugin, it becomes a 3.2MB file.
 That’s saving more than 2/3 of the space.
 Here are 100% crops and even a 300% crop.
-Visually, there’s no difference.
+Visually, even zoomed in to 300%, there’s no difference:

 To go even further, I decided to throw them both back into LR and see how much data could be used if you were, for some odd reason, to process these files.
-The difference is negligible.
+The difference is still negligible, even when re-editing an optimized (tiny) JPG file!

-You can also check out this video of a 25-year veteran pressman at a printery analyzing two JPEGs to see if he could spot the difference with the JPEGmini version.
+You can also check out this video of a 25-year veteran pressman at a high-end print lab, analyzing two JPEGs to see if he could spot the difference with the JPEGmini version…

 And let’s say you shoot RAW, catalogue in LR, process in Photoshop and, therefore, end up with huge TIFF files in LR.
 Those files are so huge you can’t really send them with ease, and you wouldn’t upload those to a site.
 Then even extracting a JPEG from those (if you want to keep degradation to a minimum with no artifacts), the expense will be files that are still quite large.
 It’s here that JPEGmini will shine, because you can retain the highest quality 8-bit JPEG with a massive reduction in file size.
 I’ve not seen another option for compression and optimization of information that handles it without negatively impacting the data like this.